akhealth/DevSecOpsMvp/Communication.md

 * VSTS (tagged comments in pull requests)
 * Slack (out-of-email-band messaging)

-## Blocker Topics
+## Opportunities
-This section identifies blockers that we need to address by communicating across development, operations and security to support DevOps work getting done and ensure each domain's requirements are met.
+This section identifies blocking opportunities that we need to address by communicating across development, operations and security to support DevOps work getting done and ensure each domain's requirements are met.

-### Development Related Blockers
+### Development Related Opportunities
 TBD

-### Operations Related Blockers
+### Operations Related Opportunities
 The following topics identify blockers that might inform improved DevOps practices related to the Operations area of responsibility:
 * What is the infrastructure team's role in the design process for an application that communicates across datacenters?
 * What are the operational responsibilities the infrastructure team carries that are impacted by Azure App Service PaaS?